the-isf-academy/making-with-code/content/cs10/unit00/labs/lab2_http_flight/_index.md

 `API` stands for **Application Programming Interface**.
 It is software that allows computers to communicate with each other.
 An `API` often provides `JSON`.

-✈️ **In this lab, we will look at the data for the HK Inetrnational Airport**
+✈️ **In this lab, we will look at the data for the HK International Airport**

 {{< figure src="https://experience.hongkongairport.com/images/grid-totem.jpg" width="100%" alt-text="An HTTP GET request" width=50% >}}